Installing and Configuring a Hyper-V Virtual Machine for use with BizTalk Server

 This topic provides recommendations for installing and configuring BizTalk Server in a Hyper-V environment, including recommendations for installation and configuration of the Hyper-V virtual machine and recommendations for installing BizTalk Server on a Hyper-V virtual machine.

-“The Performance Tuning Guidelines for Windows Server 2008” document provides details on tuning Windows Server 2008 and includes a section specifically focused on Hyper-V. The document is available at http://go.microsoft.com/fwlink/?LinkId=121171.
+“The Performance Tuning Guidelines for Windows Server 2008 R2” document provides details on tuning Windows Server 2008 R2 and includes a section specifically focused on Hyper-V. The document is available at http://go.microsoft.com/fwlink/?LinkID=202087.

-Hyper-V is a server role available for 64-bit, x64-based editions of Windows Server 2008.
+Hyper-V is a server role available for 64-bit and all editions of Windows Server 2008 SP2 are 64-bit only.
 Additionally, the physical hardware must support hardware assisted virtualization.
-This means the processor must be compatible with Intel VT or AMD Virtualization (AMD-V) technology, the system BIOS must support Data Execution Prevention (DEP), and DEP must be enabled.
+This means the processor must be compatible with Intel Virtualization Technology (Intel VT) or AMD Virtualization (AMD-V) technology, the system BIOS must support Data Execution Prevention (DEP), and DEP must be enabled.
+Specifically, you must enable the Intel XD bit (execute disable bit) or AMD NX bit (no execute bit).

 Due to the demands of server consolidation, Hyper-V servers tend to consume more CPU and memory, and require greater disk I/O bandwidth than physical servers with comparable computing loads.
 In order to deploy an environment that will meet expectations, consider the factors below to determine the exact hardware requirements of your server.